Skip to main content

 August 29, 2023

 Staying physically active isn’t as easy for older adults as it once was.
 Chronic conditions such as arthritis, injuries, and other medical conditions can make it almost impossible to get to the gym.
 However, you don’t need fancy gym equipment to get your blood pumping.
 Even if mobility is an issue, there are plenty of great chair exercises for seniors that you can try.
 Are chair exercises actually beneficial?
 In short: yes!
-Chair exercises, or seated exercises, can yield the same benefits you would expect from more traditional forms of […]
+Chair exercises, or seated exercises, can yield the same benefits you would expect from more traditional forms of exercise. […]

 read more»